Ras Abu Fontas: Desalination plants

 In 1981, the Qatari government installed eight desalination units in Ras Abu Fontas A, with each unit possessing a daily capacity of 4 million gallons.
 This capacity was eventually raised to 55 million gallons per day.
 The introduction of Ras Abu Fontas A1 saw daily capacity increased by 45 million gallons.

 Ras Abu Fontas A2 desalination plant was opened in November 2015 after being constructed at a cost of over QR 1.8 billion.
 It had a daily capacity of 36 million gallons.

 In September 2016, Ras Abu Fontas A3 desalination plant became operational, having been opened at a cost of QR 1.75 billion.
 Capacity was 22 million gallons per day, but after being expanded in April 2017, its capacity was raised by 36 million gallons per day.

 Ras Abu Fontas B and Ras Abu Fontas B2 raised capacity by 33 million and 30 million gallons per day, respectively.

 Transport

-The elevated Ras Bu Fontas station currently serves the Red Line of the Doha Metro, which runs from Mesaieed in the south to Al Khor in the north.
+The elevated Ras Bu Fontas station currently serves the Red Line of the Doha Metro, which runs from Al Wakrah in the south to Lusail in the north.
 As part of the metro's Phase 1, the station was inaugurated on 8 May 2019, along with all other Red Line stations.
 It is located on Al Wakrah Road.

 Among the station's facilities are a Qatar National Bank ATM, a prayer room and restrooms.
 There is one metrolink, which is the Doha Metro's feeder bus network, servicing the station: